-The backstory to Oricini and Bostock is also given in the book.
-It is revealed Orcini invited Bostock to join him in the Grand Order of Oberon after seeing his bravery at the Battle of Vavetron.
-There’s depth to Oricni and the Grand Order of Oberon, which I’d like to see explored more in another story.
+The backstories of Oricini and Bostock are also given in the book.
+It’s revealed that Orcini invited Bostock to join him in the Grand Order of Oberon, after seeing his bravery at the Battle of Vavetron.
+There is depth to Oricni and the Grand Order of Oberon, which I’d like to see explored more in another story.

 Apparently, Oricini’s medal in the story is inscribed with Terileptil writing.
-Whether the Terileptils and the Grand Order of Oberon have had a history together once in times of war, I don’t know!
-I hope Eric Saward gets a chance to share more of his world-making in future ‘Doctor Who’ stories in books.
+Whether the Terileptils and the Grand Order of Oberon have had a history together once in their times of war, I don’t know.
+I hope Eric Saward gets a chance to share more of his world-building in future ‘Doctor Who’ stories in books.

-Like ‘Resurrection’, a cat gets introduced in the ‘Revelation’ story via novelization that lives on Tranquil Repose.
+Like ‘Resurrection’, a cat gets introduced in the ‘Revelation’ story via the novelization, as it lives on Tranquil Repose.
 The cat’s name is called Lord Plunkett.
-I wonder what Eric Saward’s obsession with cats is about in these two Dalek novelizations.
-The cat doesn’t talk though.
+I wonder what Eric Saward’s obsession with cats is in these two Dalek novelizations he wrote. 😀 The cat doesn’t talk though.
 That just felt so disappointing for me! 😀

 As I said, a new character gets introduced in the story called Alex Sagovski.
-He’s one of Davros’ victims for experimentation apparently, who gets freed and helps the Doctor to sabotage the hydro-stabilisation systems for Davros’ human gold-sphere white Daleks.
-He’s even there at the tale’s end.
+Apparently, he’s one of Davros’ victims for experimentation.
+He gets freed and he helps the Doctor to sabotage the hydro-stabilisation systems for Davros’ human gold-sphere white Daleks.
+He’s even there at the story’s end.

 Alex Sagovski gets to take over the DJ’s position on Necros to incite a rebellion that was first started by the previous DJ – Derek Johnson himself.
-Sagovski manages to protect himself from Daleks using the former DJ’s ‘rock n’ roll machine!
+Sagovski manages to protect himself from the Daleks, using the former DJ’s ‘rock n’ roll’ machine!
 Quite surprising!
 I was expecting him to die at the story’s end.

-When the grey Daleks come to capture Davros on Necros, including the Alpha and Beta Daleks from ‘Resurrection’, human Dalek troopers accompany them.
+When the grey Daleks, including the Alpha and Beta Daleks from ‘Resurrection’, come to capture Davros on Necros, human Dalek troopers are accompanying them.
 I don’t think this was in the TV story.
 I wonder if the Dalek human troopers were meant in the TV story or if they had been in it and I missed them completely.

 In the book, Grigory and Natasha start an electrical fire to disrupt Tranquil Repose’s system before they’re attacked by three Daleks instead of being killed by one Dalek as in the TV story.
-Natasha commits suicide with her last shot after she destroys the Dalek in the tale.
-She was 25 as she died. 😦
+Natasha commits suicide with her last shot, after she destroys the Daleks in the story.
+She was 25 when she died. 😦

-There’s an extra scene in the book where Kara is on Tranquil Repose being escorted by Daleks.
-Before that, there was an intriguing difference in book and audio.
-Vogel is stated to give a ‘I love you’ look to Kara before he’s killed by Daleks whereas in the book by Eric Saward, it’s not the case. 😐
+There’s an extra scene in the book where Kara is on Tranquil Repose, being escorted by Daleks.
+Before that, there was an intriguing difference in the book and the audiobook.
+Vogel is stated to give a “I love you” look to Kara before he’s killed by the Daleks, whereas in the book by Eric Saward, it’s not the case. 😐

-The book ends with the Doctor saying the final line to Peri, “I’ll take you to…” That line’s left unfinished and is said in the book that it would remain a secret for quite some time.
-Although it’s no secret as we know the Doctor and Peri go to Blackpool in ‘The Nightmare Fair’ next in book and audio. 🙂
+The book ends with the Doctor saying the final line to Peri, “I’ll take you to…” That line is left unfinished and it’s said in the book that it would remain a secret for quite some time.
+Although it’s no secret, as we know the Doctor and Peri went to Blackpool in ‘The Nightmare Fair’ next in book and in audio. 🙂

 The ‘Revelation of the Daleks’ novelization/audiobook is very good.
-Eric Saward clearly enjoyed novelizing this ‘Doctor Who’ story as it’s one of his favourite works.
-He gets into developing the supporting characters further.
-It’s nice to read and hear that, especially with Terry Molloy reading it.
+Eric Saward clearly enjoyed novelizing this ‘Doctor Who’ story, as it’s one of his favourite works.
+He gets into developing the supporting characters further, and it’s nice to read and hear that, especially with Terry Molloy reading the story.

 Nicholas Briggs is also superb in supplying the Dalek voices for this story in the audiobook.
-I’ve enjoyed reading/hearing Eric Saward’s novelizations for ‘Resurrection’ and ‘Revelation’ very much.
-They’re not chunky as the Douglas Adams stories, but I’m really happy Eric had the chance to novelize them.
+I’ve enjoyed reading and hearing Eric Saward’s novelizations for ‘Resurrection’ and ‘Revelation’ very much.
+They’re not as chunky as the Douglas Adams stories, but I’m really happy Eric had the chance to novelize them.

 ‘Doctor Who – Revelation of the Daleks’ rating – 8/10